88lex/safire/README.md

 The command line is very flexible.
 You can quickly and easily
 - create projects via `safire add projects 5` will add 5 projects
 - create and delete service accounts(SAs) via `safire add sas proj000` will add
-- create and delte json keys (that let you access shared drives and copy/sync/move files)
+- create and delete json keys (that let you access shared drives and copy/sync/move files)
 - add the SA emails to groups and shared drives to use with tools like sasync, cloudplow/cloudbox, crop etc.

 `Don't be afraid to play with the commands.
 You can fix almost anything by deleting and recreating components in a few minutes.
 [The exception being projects, which you should not delete as they go into a 30-day holding bin before being fully deleted, and count against your project quota.]`